juntossomosmais/frontend-challenge/README.md

 The main objective of this challenge is to test your skills in Front-end Development 🥳

-- Your code style;
+- Your coding style;
 - Knowledges on frameworks and other technologies;
 - Good practices;
 - Tests;
-- Your skills with UI.
+- Your skills with UI/UX.

 ## Rules